 As a side-show of revenge, Hamlet, setting up a play for royal entertainment to ‘capture the conscience of the King’, secretly films Claudius with a hand-held camera, savouring the reaction of the guilty rogue.

-The director of Shakespeare in Love, John Madden, spoke about his film having one foot in the 16th century, and one in the late 20th century.
-This adaptation of Hamlet has a stronger foot in the 21st century than the one it casts back, and benefits enormously from it.
+The director of Shakespeare in Love, John Madden, spoke about his film having one foot in the 16th century, and one in the late 20th.
+This adaptation of Hamlet feels like it has a stronger foot in the 21st century than the one it casts back, and benefits enormously from it.

 Leonardo Da Vinci commented in his Paragone that painting had superiority over writing because the visual – unlike language – was universally recognisable.
-The class was an attempt, successful or otherwise, to bring to life something about Shakespeare that is inherently understandable.
+This class was an attempt to bring to life something about Shakespeare that is inherently understandable.

-I thrust myself back into the enthusiasm for charming and willing participants.
+My enthusiasm abounded for charming and willing participants.
 We created groups with names that others had to hail with actions.
 They were collectively fans of Harry Potter.
 My gadgetry became magic.
 Everyone laughs.

 But that a joy past joy calls out on me,